prasannax1/starships/README.md

 Orca-B class torpedo boat

-  - Length: 56m
+  - Length: 96m
-  - Width: 22m
+  - Width: 40m
-  - Height: 12m
+  - Height: 18m
-  - Decks: 3
+  - Decks: 5
-  - Crew Capacity: 3
+  - Crew Capacity: 10
   - Warp Speed
     - Cruising: Warp 6.2
     - Peak: Warp 9.9

 The Orca-B class is technically stand-alone but practically much less so than the A-class.

-Structurally the B class is a small starship sized warp core and engines connected to a runabout sized living quarters.
+The Orca-B class was conceived as a way of extending the range of the Orca-A class to that of a full size starship.

+The main body of the Orca-B is a massive hangar running through the length of the ship split across two levels.
+The fore entrance to the hangar aligns with the aft hangar of the Orca-A class.
+The aft hangar entrance of the Orca-B is actually a deck lower than the fore entrance.

+The Orca-B also contains the dual-core arrangement similar to the Orca-A, with both cores residing in the respective nacelles, but it sacrifices maneuverablity for speed and stability.
+The Orca-B's phasers are less powerful compared to the Orca-A, but the Orca-B has forward and backward torpedo launchers in the nacelle structure which make up for the loss.

 ##### Auxillary vehicles

-The Orca class contains a single *Bumblebee* class shuttlepod which enters and leaves the ship through a bay door on the bottom side of the primary hull.
-During separation this lies entirely in the A-class.
+The Orca-A class contains a single *Bumblebee* class shuttlepod.

-The B-class has no auxillary vehicles.
+The Orca-B class can contain upto 3 pirahna fighters, or 5 conventional small shuttles.

 #### Orbit class